Sensex slips below 79,000, Nifty tests 24K: Why stock market is falling today - Sensex slips below 79,000, Nifty tests 24K: Why stock market is falling today BusinessToday

-On a day major global markets were up over 1 per cent, a sharp round of profit booking took Dalal Street investors by surprise on Friday, sending benchmark stock indices Sensex and Nifty below key psychological levels.
+On a day major global markets were up over 1 per cent, a sharp round of profit booking on Friday took Dalal Street investors by surprise, sending benchmark stock indices Sensex and Nifty below key psychological levels.
 Technical charts were already hinting at indecisiveness among the bulls and the bears; and tepid quarterly earnings and rising tensions between India and Pakistan following the Pahalgam terror attack likely impacted investor sentiment, prompting profit booking after seven sessions of gains out of the last eight.

 The BSE Sensex briefly dipped below the 79,000 mark before recovering slightly to trade at 79,054.95, still down 746.48 points or 0.94 per cent.
 Meanwhile, the Nifty was trading at 24,011.90, down 234.80 points or 0.97 per cent.